oyvindhiof/dotnet/README.md

-# dotnet
+Welcome to the .NET course repo.

-This repo contains code samples for the .NET course
+Please see the Wiki pages for more information.